Parent Involvement and Participation

 Parent Evaluation of the Center: Parents are encouraged to provide ongoing feedback regarding the Center’s program to classroom teachers or a Center Director.
 Parents are also given the opportunity to complete a program evaluation form each spring quarter.

 Procedure for Discussing Parental Concerns: Parents are encouraged to discuss concerns about the Center or concerns about their child’s classroom with the Directors by either stopping by the office or making an appointment to address the concern.
-Parents can also email the Directors, Cathy Waller firstname.lastname@example.org or Terry Swank email@example.com.
+Parents can also email Lisa Frasure, director, (firstname.lastname@example.org) or Kristin Mazzeo Barron, assistant director (email@example.com).
 It is additionally encouraged for parents to also address concerns with their child’s classroom teacher by asking for a parent conference or home visit.
 Staff will work with the parents schedule to set up a time that works for all concerned.

 Center Garden: Interested families are urged to become involved in the Center garden.
 The garden is a year round experience with most of the work occurring in the spring and fall.
 Families are encouraged to be part of this experience by volunteering for the following: